- Save off the Full Reserved Ticket Price.

 Hawaii Concert - Sunday, August 21 at 4 PM at the Cliffs of BellaVista

-Concerts Start at 7 PM except Sunday Concerts start at 4 PM.
+Concerts Start at 4 PM.
 Doors open 30 minutes before the start of each concert.
 Season ticket holders will be let in first to select their seats.
 Enough seats will be held in the reserved section for season ticket holders up to the start time of the concert.

 Programming is subject to change and no refunds will be given under any circumstance including a change in date, venue, or artist.
 If a concert is postponed or cancelled, a substitute concert will scheduled.

 U.S. Classic Guitar is thrilled to announce the U.S. International Guitar Series Season 2022 line-up and the return to live concerts in the areas of Portland, Los Angeles, and Hawaii.
 The concerts will also be streamed live for a pay-per-view audience that wishes to watch the concerts virtually.
-This season will include some of the greatest guitarists in the world including the Romero Quartet, Grammy-winners Sharon Isbin and David Russell, Angel Romero with cellist Nina Kotova, and rising stars Mak Grgic and Adam Levin.
-The series will close with a special benefit performance with Italian guitarists Roberto Fabbri and Michele Libraro as well as U.S. Classic Guitar President William Jenks.
+This season will include some of the greatest guitarists in the world including the Romero Quartet, Grammy-winners Sharon Isbin and David Russell, the legendary Angel Romero with GFA winner Bokyung Byun, and rising stars Mak Grgic and Adam Levin.
+The series will also include performance with Italian guitarists Roberto Fabbri and Michele Libraro as well as U.S. Classic Guitar President William Jenks.
 Each concert will be presented three times in each of the venues in Portland, Los Angeles, and Hawaii and each concert will be streamed live online once for a pay-per-view audience.

-The venues this season will include the gorgeous historic First Congregational Churches of Portland and Los Angeles, the Trinity Cathedral in Portland, the Kahilu Theatre in Hawaii, and a beautiful private venue on the Big Island of Hawaii called the Cliffs at BellaVista.
-For your safety, we will be requiring proper masks and proof of vaccination upon entry to each performance.
+The venues this season will include the gorgeous historic First Congregational Churches of Los Angeles, the Kahilu Theatre in Hawaii, a beautiful private venue on the Big Island of Hawaii called the Cliffs at BellaVista and our newest venue in Northwest Portland called the Trinity Episcopal Cathedral.

 The season will kick off in late January of 2022 with rising star Mak Grgic who has quickly established himself as one of the up-and-coming performers in the guitar genre, whos program includes music as far reaching as works from the avant-garde, film music to the great classics of guitar repertoire and transcriptions of Brahms and Kreisler.
 Touted as a “gifted young guitarist” by the New York Times, and “a guitarist to keep an eye on” by the Washington Post, Mak Grgic [GER-gich] is a star on the worldwide stage.
 This special performance will include an all J.S.
 Bach program on a unique well tempered guitar.